The day-to-day operations of companies rely heavily on business intelligence. This is similar to how the internet works.

 Executive Sales Dashboard

-The Executive Sales Dashboard differs from the others in that it provides an overview of the firm’s overall performance.
+The Executive Sales Dashboard differs from the others in providing an overview of the firm’s overall performance.
 The report includes sales, profit, and shipping costs.

 It provides data on how long it takes to ship a product as a supply chain indicator.
 Executives can use the average basket size as a benchmark for future expansion.